solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 npm run start
 ```

-After running the script your terminal should log this out:
+After running the script your terminal should have the following output:

 ```bash
 Creating a transaction with close mint instruction...